eastmallingresearch/Metabarcoding_pipeline/FUN workflow.md

 Script will:<br>
 1. Remove reads with both forward and reverse primers<br>
 2. Remove reads with adapter contamination<br>
+3. Remove primers
-3. Filter for quality and minimum length (with UTRIM)<br>
+4. Filter for quality and minimum length<br>
-4. Convert FASTQ to single line FASTA
+5. Convert FASTQ to single line FASTA

 ```shell